openelectron/debinterface/docs/index.rst

 ========================================

 This is a simple Python library for dealing with the /etc/network/interfaces file in most Debian based distributions.
-This is forked from https://github.com/dggreenbaum/debinterface to refactor it.
 Documentation is sparse right now, but will be improved soon !

 Contents: